The Untouchables (film): Plot

-In 1930, during Prohibition, the notorious gangland kingpin Al Capone supplies illegal liquor and controls most of Chicago.
-Bureau of Prohibition agent Eliot Ness has been tasked with halting Capone's activities, but his first attempt at a liquor raid fails due to corrupt policemen alerting Capone.
+In 1930, during Prohibition, the notorious gangland boss Al Capone supplies illegal liquor and controls most of Chicago.
+Bureau of Prohibition agent Eliot Ness has been tasked with halting Capone's activities by hitting a warehouse with crates shipped from Canada, but his first attempt at a liquor raid fails due to corrupt policemen alerting Capone.

-He encounters veteran Irish-American officer James Malone, who opposes the rampant corruption and offers to help Ness, suggesting that they find a man from the police academy who is not yet under Capone's influence and still believes in the idealistic aspects of law enforcement.
-They recruit Italian-American trainee George Stone (birth name Giuseppe Petri) for his superior marksmanship and integrity.
-Joined by accountant Oscar Wallace, and assigned to Ness from Washington, D.C., they successfully raid a Capone liquor warehouse and start to gain positive publicity, with the press dubbing them "The Untouchables".
+He soon encounters veteran Irish-American officer James Malone, who opposes the rampant corruption and offers to help Ness, suggesting that they find a man from the police academy who is not yet under Capone's influence and still believes in the idealistic aspects of law enforcement.
+They recruit Italian-American trainee George Stone (born Giuseppe Petri) for his superior marksmanship and integrity.
+Joined by accountant Oscar Wallace, they successfully raid a Capone liquor warehouse and start to gain positive publicity, with the press dubbing them The Untouchables.
 During an organizational dinner team meeting, Capone kills the warehouse manager with a baseball bat to warn his other subordinates.

 Discovering that Capone has not filed an income tax return for four years, Wallace suggests trying to build a tax evasion case against him, as Capone's network keeps him well insulated from his other crimes.
-A crooked alderman offers Ness a bribe to drop his investigation, but Ness refuses.
-After Capone's enforcer Frank Nitti threatens to kill Ness's wife, Ness immediately moves his wife and daughter to a safe house.
-In a subsequent raid on the Canadian border, Ness and his team intercept an incoming liquor shipment, killing several gangsters and capturing a Capone bookkeeper named George, whom they eventually persuade to testify against his employer.
+Crooked alderman John O'Shea offers Ness a bribe to drop his investigation, but Ness refuses.
+After Capone's enforcer Frank Nitti threatens Ness' family, Ness immediately moves his pregnant wife Catherine and their daughter to a safe house.
+In a subsequent raid on the Canadian border with the assistance of some Mounties, Ness and his team intercept an incoming liquor shipment, killing several gangsters and capturing a Capone bookkeeper named George, who ends up agreeing to help them testify against his employer.
 Back in Chicago, Nitti, dressed as a policeman, murders Wallace and George in the elevator of the police station and leaves a taunting message for Ness.
-Ness confronts Capone at the Lexington Hotel after the murders, but Malone intervenes, urging Ness to focus on persuading the district attorney not to dismiss the charges against Capone.
+Thereupon Ness confronts Capone at the Lexington Hotel after the murders, but Malone intervenes, urging Ness to focus on persuading the district attorney not to dismiss the charges against Capone.